-We want to live in a society that benefits people and the planet.
+We want to live in a society that benefits people.

 Far too many of us feel boxed in, and the symptoms are many – unfulfilled by work, stressed by our fragmented lives, or anxious about our environment.
 Things must change.
 We can’t keep doing the same things over and over again and expecting better outcomes.

 I was born free.
 I am reclaiming my autonomy, taking back control from the systems that deny my dignity.